Unitarily invariant valuations on convex functions

 where $\vol_k$ denotes the $k$-dimensional Lebesgue measure on $E_{k,p}$.
 Moreover, these valuations form a basis for $\Val(\C^n)^{\U(n)}$. \end{theorem} Let us add some more context to this description.
 By a result due to Hadwiger \cite{HadwigerVorlesungenuberInhalt1957}, the restriction of any $k$-homogeneous, translation invariant, continuous valuation on $\mathcal{K}(\R^n)$ to a $k$-dimensional subspace $E\subset \R^n$ is a multiple of the $k$-dimensional Lebesgue measure, that is, $\mu|_E=\Kl_\mu(E)\cdot \vol_k$ for some $\Kl_\mu(E)\in\R$.
 The function $\Kl_\mu:\Gr_k(\R^n)\rightarrow\R$ is called the \emph{Klain function} of $\mu$, and due to a result by Klain \cite{KlainshortproofHadwigers1995} it determines $\mu$ uniquely if $\mu$ is an \emph{even }valuation, that is, if it satisfies $\mu(-K)=\mu(K)$ for all $K\in\mathcal{K}(\R^n)$.
 This applies in particular to any $k$-homogeneous valuation $\mu\in\Val(\C^n)^{\U(n)}$, which is thus uniquely determined by the $\U(n)$-invariant function $\Kl_\mu$ on $\Gr_k(\C^n)$.
-By associating to every subspace $E\in\Gr_k(\C^n)$ a quantity called the \emph{multiple Kähler angle}, Tasaki \cite{TasakiGeneralizationKahlerangle} showed that the orbits of $\U(n)$ on $\Gr_k(\C^n)$ are in $1$-to-$1$ correspondence with the $\lfloor \frac{\min(k,2n-k)}{2}\rfloor$-dimensional simplex.
+By associating to every subspace $E\in\Gr_k(\C^n)$ a quantity called the \emph{multiple Kähler angle}, Tasaki \cite{TasakiGeneralizationKahlerangle2001} showed that the orbits of $\U(n)$ on $\Gr_k(\C^n)$ are in $1$-to-$1$ correspondence with the $\lfloor \frac{\min(k,2n-k)}{2}\rfloor$-dimensional simplex.
 The orbits containing the spaces $E_{k,q}$ correspond exactly to the vertices of this simplex under this identification.
-Theorem \ref{theorem:BernigFuHermitianIntrinsicVolumes} thus implies that any $k$-homogeneous valuation $\mu\in \Val(\C^n)^{\U(n)}$ is uniquely determined by its restriction to these extremal orbits.
-The goal of this article is a functional version of this result.\\ The notion of valuation generalizes to the functional setting as follows.
+Theorem \ref{theorem:BernigFuHermitianIntrinsicVolumes} thus implies that any $k$-homogeneous valuation $\mu\in \Val(\C^n)^{\U(n)}$ is uniquely determined by its restriction to these extremal orbits. \\ In this article we consider an extension of these results to the functional setting.
+The notion of valuation generalizes as follows.
 If $\mathcal{F}$ is a family of (extended) real-valued functions, then we call $\mu:\mathcal{F}\rightarrow\R$ a valuation if